Driving to Crete (Cruising from Italy to Greece)

 I must have nodded off a little because suddenly a man was opening the door and saying something in Italian which woke me.

 The man in top bunk got up and showered and left so then I nipped into loo as I was desperate by then and so I showered in this tiny cubicle but it was refreshing to get the sweat off even though the towel was too small.

 I got dressed and left assuming we were coming into Patras

-Wrong, it was another place that the ship had stopped at, so I went to reception and asked when we would get to Patras, at 14:00(2 pm) she said but added that was Greek time so anyone’s guess.
+Wrong, it was another place that the ship had stopped at, so I went to reception and asked when we would get to Patras.
+She replied at 14:00(2 p.m) but added that was Greek time so anyone’s guess.

 I then went back to the bar and had a couple of coffees, I was now up and about so it was not worth going back to the cabin.